sanyokkua/cross_game_py/README.md

 ## Structure
 The current structure of the project:

 - ./crossgame - Main module with all the logic and basic console app
+- ./crossgameflask - Module with the implementation of the game on the Flask Framework
 - ./crossgameui - Module with the implementation of the simple Tkinter UI
-- ./crossgameqt - Mpdule with the implementation of the simple QT6 UI
+- ./crossgameqt - Module with the implementation of the simple QT6 UI
 - ./resources - folder with any static resources that can be used in the app
 - ./tests - unit tests (currently only for the Main module)
 - ./pyproject.toml - all the meta information about project, including development dependencies